MCausc78/stoat.py/docs/api/messages.rst

-.. currentmodule:: pyvolt
+.. currentmodule:: stoat

 Messages
 ========

 The following section documents everything related to messages.
-Messages are core part of Revolt and they are way for users to communicate.
+Messages are core part of Stoat and they are way for users to communicate.

 Models